 Road Safety for Younger Children

 Ensuring the safety of young children on the roads is a critical responsibility for parents and caregivers.
-This webpage provides practical activities and essential tips to help young children grasp the basics of road safety.
+On this page you will find practical activities and essential tips to help young children grasp the basics of road safety.
 From understanding traffic and vehicle speeds to recognising safe places to cross the road and the importance of wearing bright clothing, this guide aims to build a solid foundation for young children’s safety awareness.
 Additionally, it emphasises the necessity of using booster seats and child restraints to keep children secure while traveling in vehicles.
-By teaching these fundamental concepts, we can help protect our children and install lifelong safety habits.
+By teaching these fundamental concepts, we can help protect our children and install lifelong road safety habits.

 What is Traffic?